 I hope you find it insightful.

 Smart clients get smart work.
 Habitat Clothes is a great client.
 Hard working, hands-on, head in the clouds with feet on the ground.
-Visionary and driven with a keen curiosity and willingness to learn and adapt to the changing demands their business.
-Suzanne Williams is a restless warrior in the battle of building her brand.
-From our initial conversations about the needs of her business and the impact on the brand, down to the last detail of execution in planning her product line shoot, she never loses sight of the larger strategic goals the team have established for the brand.
+Visionary and driven with a keen curiosity and willingness to learn and adapt to the changing demands of business, Suzanne Williams is a restless warrior in the battle of building her brand.
+From our initial conversations about the needs of her business and the impact on the brand, down to the last detail of execution of a product line, Suzanne never loses sight of the larger strategic goals of her company.